garbados/pouchdb-jsonviews/README.md

 - `access`: A string access parameter, such as `'foo'` or `'foo.bar'`.
 - `transform`: The string name of a *transform* helper, such as `date` or `time`.
 - `splay`: When used with an array, emits one row per entry in the array.
 Otherwise, the whole array is emitted in just one row.
 For example, for a news website, you might emit one row per tag per article, rather than emitting the whole list of tags in one row per article.
+- `flatten`: When used with an array, `flatten: true` flattens the array into each row's keys rather than emitting the whole array as a single key.
+- `emit`: An access parameter with `emit: true` will only emit a row if the document contains the accessed property.
+For example, `{ access: 'some_field', emit: true }` will only emit rows if the `some_field` property exists and is truthy.
+Properties accessed this way are not emitted as part of the key. `emit` does nothing when used to calculate a value.
+- `equals`: Used with `emit: true`, this property allows you to specify a value to which the accessed property should be compared.
+For example, `{ access: 'type', emit: true, equals: 'entry' }` will only emit rows if the property `type` equals `'entry'`.
+- `invert`: Used with `emit: true`, this property inverts the accessed property so that rows are emitted only if it is falsy.
+Can be used with `equals` to indicate that something should not be equal to a given value.

 These are the currently available transforms:

-- `date`: Converts a Unix timestamp or other `Date` initialization parameter(s) into a string date of the form 'YYYY-MM-DD'.
+- `date`: Converts a Unix timestamp or other `Date` initialization parameter(s) into an array of the form `[year, month, day]`.
+- `year`: Converts a Unix timestamp or other `Date` initialization parameter(s) into a N-length string, representing the timestamp's year.
+- `month`: Converts a Unix timestamp or other `Date` initialization parameter(s) into a 2-length string, representing the timestamp's month in the year.
+- `year-month`: Converts a Unix timestamp or other `Date` initialization parameter(s) into an array of the form `[year, month]`.
+- `day`: Converts a Unix timestamp or other `Date` initialization parameter(s) into a 2-length string, representing the timestamp's day in the month.
-- `time`: Converts a Unix timestamp or other `Date` initialization parameter(s) into a string time of the form 'HH:MM:SS.ms'.
+- `time`: Converts a Unix timestamp or other `Date` initialization parameter(s) into an array of the form `[hour, minute, second, millisecond]`.
+- `hour`: Converts a Unix timestamp or other `Date` initialization parameter(s) into a 2-length string, representing the timestamp's hour in 24-hour time.
+- `minute`: Converts a Unix timestamp or other `Date` initialization parameter(s) into a 2-length string, representing the timestamp's minute in a 60-minute hour.
-- `datetime`: Converts a Unix timestamp or other `Date` initialization parameter(s) into a string datetime of the form 'YYYY-MM-DDTHH:MM:SS.ms'.
+- `datetime`: Converts a Unix timestamp or other `Date` initialization parameter(s) into an array of the form `[year, month, day, hour, minute, second, millisecond]`.

+*Note that because the datetime utilities use an ISO representation of dates internally, all times use UTC+0 as their timezone and all years are Gregorian.*

 ## Development